The Schizophrenia of Americanism

 One of the most significant advancements of Tim Ferriss’ 4-Hour Workweek is his very forceful presentation of those who would rather show up to a job they hate every day but be comfortable with their misery rather than creating their own freedom while being insecure about the prospects.
 “Better the hell we know,” indeed.

 Another contributing factor to our schizophrenia is how we value people.
 On the one hand, we think that human lives are priceless and equal.
-But, in the trenches, we very quickly evaluate people by how much income or exchange they command.
+But in the trenches, we very quickly evaluate people by how much income or exchange they command.
 Those who command more income get more respect, and those who generate ideas and identities that sell get a larger share of our attention.

 We learn this from a very early age, as well.
 We learn that art, creativity, and free expressiveness are the wrong path because, obviously, the path that leads to financial insecurity is the wrong path.
 Rather than asking ourselves what we enjoy, we ask ourselves first how we’ll make money.

 Those who have quit walking “the right path” are liberated up until the point in which they have to explain what they’re doing to someone who believes in “the right path” nonsense.
-It’s at those points in which they have to deal with the condescending attitude of those people who think they’re just naive and will soon mature up.
+It’s at those points in which they have to deal with the condescending attitude of those people who think they’re just naive and will soon grow up.

 (Go ahead, try to get people on “the right path” to talk about happiness without referring to economic position and material stuff.
 It’s a strange combination of funny and tragic that they can’t.)